As Florida Reopens, Some Business Owners Are Taking It Slow

-As the state of Florida surpassed 2,000 coronavirus deaths Tuesday, some cities and businesses were hesitant about reopening to the public, saying they want to take things slow and safe.
+Despite reopenings throughout Florida, some cities and businesses are hesitant about welcoming the public, saying they want to take things slow due to lingering safety concerns.

 It's a delicate balance, especially for small business owners who have been closed since mid-March.
 Some say too many unknowns still exist.
 Miami Beach and the city of Miami are delaying opening retail, hair salons and barbershops until later this week and restaurants until later this month, but elsewhere, many businesses are allowed to reopen.